seinavco/frontend-challenge-image-search/README.md

 ## Deployment

-You can deploy your app at any place you like (i.e Heroku) or just come with the code.
+You can deploy your app at any place you like (i.e Heroku).

 ## Bonus